hxsylzpf/SocialMedia-Privacy-Corpus/scripts/README.md

 Parameters: If none provided, this will only pre-process data that has not been pre-processed.
 If `update` provided, this will re-pre-process all data.
 If `remove` provided, this will simply delete all existing pre-process data, but leave the actual training data intact.

+##### validate_classifer.py
+Performs n-fold cross-validation on the classifier with the training data.

+Parameters: The number of folds to use

 ### Support functionality
 Listed below are scripts that can be used for supporting purposes, but aren't needed for core functionality.